furinehigh/quicktemp-extension/README.md

 ```bash
 npm run build
 ```
 It will generate all the required files under `/build`.

-You can easily test it now.
+## Further steps for testing
+- Now go to `about:debugging#/runtime/this-firefox` on firefox
+- Click on `Load Temporary Add-on...`
+- Now select `quicktemp-extension/build/manifest.json` from the popup You have successfully added the extenion to your Firefox browser for testing.

 # Features
 - Good name n logo :)